5G-MAG/Getting-Started/pages/3gpp-ran-and-core-platforms/repositories.md

 <img src="../../assets/images/projects/3gpp_repos.png"  style="width: 80%">

 ## Open5GS: [open5gs](https://github.com/5G-MAG/open5gs)
+5G-MAG maintains a fork of open5gs which enables development of 5GC network functions an APIs to support other Reference Tools.
+Please check the branches available under this repository for more details.

 ## srsRAN Project: [rt-srsRAN_Project](https://github.com/5G-MAG/rt-srsRAN_Project)
+5G-MAG maintains a fork of srsRAN_Project which enables development of NG-RAN procedures to support other Reference Tools.
+Please check the branches available under this repository for more details.

 ## srsRAN_4G: [srsRAN_4G](https://github.com/5G-MAG/srsRAN_4G)
+5G-MAG maintains a fork of srsRAN_4G which enables development of MBMS, EPC and E-UTRAN procedures to support other Reference Tools.
+Note that this project also contains a basic implmentation of a 5G-NR UE.
+Please check the branches available under this repository for more details.

 ## srsRAN (discontinued version prior to srsRAN_4G): [srsRAN](https://github.com/5G-MAG/srsRAN)
+This is a legacy/discontinued version of srsRAN prior to its conversion into srsRAN_4G.